Updated: Jan 29

 Imposter syndrome was first described by psychologists in the 1970s as a phenomenon that "occurs among high achievers who are unable to internalize and accept their success.
 They often attribute their accomplishments to luck rather than to ability, and fear that others will eventually unmask them as a fraud."

-It leads to feelings of fear, anxiety, panic, depression, etc because new practice owners with symptoms of this syndrome are often questioning themselves, asking things like...
+It leads to feelings of fear, anxiety, panic, depression, etc because new physical therapy private practice owners with symptoms of this syndrome are often questioning themselves, asking things like...

 "Who am I to be trying to do this?"

 "What right do I have to do this?"